lukepighetti/flutter_fb_arch/README.md

 I made [this tweet](https://twitter.com/luke_pighetti/status/1362875378247819264) and people wanted an article so instead I made a sketch that is about 80% implemented.

 <img
-    src="doc/tweet.png"
+    alt="A tweet about how much I love Provider and Firebase" src="doc/tweet.png"
     srcset="doc/tweet@2x.png 2x, doc/tweet@3x.png 3x"
 />